outdreamer/build-a-cure/docs/tasks/function_to_do.md

         - they shouldnt see themselves as a cohesive unit, but rather a cohesive system of components that can be replaced/upgraded that is constantly improving
           - if they do see themselves as a unit, they will feel bad whenever they make any error or bad decision at all
         - if they ever got true power, which is where people depend on them, they wouldnt want it anymore, so I know theyre not smart because of their aggressive pursuit of power, when if they were really smart, they would be trying to empower other people who need/deserve it, like oppressed people
+        - the taliban are so stupid they dont understand they were tricked into making war by the Russian govt & other entities that benefit/profit from war
+        - they dont understand basic social dynamics like projecting, because they keep projecting the fact the they are controlled by hormones on to women (both men & women are controlled by hormones, people dont define themselves as a gender and arent controlled by hormones/stupidity), because theyre so stupid that all they can think of is stuff that has happened to them, they cant figure anything out unless its happened to them, so they can retrieve it from their memory, which is just a rules database, not real intelligence capable of adaptation & problem-solving
+          - if they copy people's sub-optimal solutions instead of inventing more optimal solutions, thats another way to tell that theyre stupid

     - examples of connecting/equating opposing/conflicting perspectives